 If you’ve ever had a side hustle, like freelancing, delivering goods, tutoring, rideshare driving, blogging, or anything else that provides money for labour on a temporary as-need basis, you’ve likely dipped your toes into the gig economy.

-The gig economy is an ever-growing free market that has flourished in the wake of the digital world.
+The gig economy is an ever-growing market that has flourished in the wake of the digital world.
 Uber, Etsy, Freelancer and Fiverr are all online gig platforms that provide users the ability to earn money on their terms.

 Although we have records of this type of employment being around since the 18th century,1 the modern-day gig economy has exploded with a wealth of opportunities in the last decade, disrupting and changing traditional employment models for many businesses.2